rachardv/menview/README.md

 Run the following command to deploy the application (front-end served through nginx) with docker-compose:
 `docker-compose -f docker-compose-prod.yml up -d --build`

+To instantiate DB with sample data, use the command `bash db_init.sh`.
+When prompted, use password `secret`.

 You can access the app at [http://localhost:8080/](http://localhost:8080/).
 You will be redirected to `http://localhost:8080/#/` as this ensures proper page loads for Angular routes on nginx.

 ### For development: